 If you're not disclosing your medical conditions to your tattoo artist prior to your session, what your tattoo artist doesn't know might just kill you.
-And it wouldn't be the artist's fault. for not giving full information about your medical history and medications.
+And it wouldn't be the artist's fault.
 If you have a medical condition or on any kind of prescription medication, it is crucial that you disclose it to your artist before any tattoo or piercing procedure.
 Affected conditions include, but are not limited to:

 - A Heart Condition